From Femtoseconds to Gigaseconds: The SolDeg Platform for the Performance Degradation Analysis of Silicon Heterojunction Solar Cells: Introduction

+Photoinduced degradation of a-Si under prolonged exposure to intense light was first studied, measured and modeled by Staebler and Wronski \cite{staeblerwronski}.
+They reported that the degradation is characterized by a remarkably universal $t^{1/3}$ power-law temporal growth of the defect density.
+This behavior has become known as the Staebler-Wronski effect (SWE).

-The Staebler-Wronski proposal was tested by different methods.
-Some groups performed electron spin resonance (ESR) measurement on a-Si (a-Si:H) to experimentally detect the increase of the density of dangling bonds induced by light exposure.\cite{dersch,stutzmann,SchneggA.2015Saep} Some of these papers also developed a phenomenological model to predict the SW defect-increase as a function of exposure time and light intensity.
-Other groups used the photocurent method (PCM) to detect the change of defect density of a-Si under light exposure.
+The SWE was analyzed by different methods.
+Some groups performed electron spin resonance (ESR) measurement on a-Si (a-Si:H) to experimentally detect the increase of the density of dangling bonds induced by light exposure \cite{dersch,stutzmann,SchneggA.2015Saep}.
+Some of these papers also developed a phenomenological model to predict the SW defect-increase as a function of exposure time and light intensity.
+Other groups used the photocurrent method (PCM) to detect the change of defect density of a-Si under light exposure.
 In agreement with ESR experiments, PCM also revealed the increase of defect density under light exposure.
 While the ESR and PCM defect density measurements yielded analogous results, it is recalled here that they capture different type of defect states \cite{Shimizu_2001, Shimizu_2002}.
 ESR detects all neutral defect states that only include dangling bonds (DBs), while PCM detects both neutral and charged defect states that include DBs and other types of defect states.
-Therefore PCM measurements revealed that the origin of defect states might be a result of different type of general structural disorders beyond DBs.\cite{gotoh, Shimizu_1997} In addition to experimental work, several recent theoretical and computational work have shown highly strained bonds significantly contributing to midgap states and DBs\cite{khomyakov, Reza}.
+Therefore PCM measurements revealed that the origin of defect states might be a result of different type of general structural disorders beyond DBs.\cite{gotoh, Shimizu_1997}

+Recently, Wronski argued that three distinct defect states, A/B/C, are needed to account for all the data, instead of the standard single “midgap dangling bond” defect \cite{NiuXinwei2014TLRo}.
+The A/B states are efficient electron recombination centers, while the C states recombine holes efficiently.
+Wronski speculated that these states are differentiated by their different structures: dangling bonds, mono- and divacancies, as also advocated by Smets.
+Other groups also analyzed their data in terms of three distinct states \cite{BertoniMarianaI.2018IitD,TongHongbo20202emi}.
+However, they focused on the alternative picture that the defect states may be the three charge states H+, H0, and H- of hydrogen.
+In addition to these experimental works, recent theoretical and computational papers also analyzed the defect states in a-Si, and they concluded that besides dangling bonds, highly strained bonds also contribute to midgap states significantly \cite{khomyakov,Reza}.